Understanding and applying the 3-2-1 backup rule for data security

 • Test the recovery plan — Regularly test the recovery plan to make sure it works and that teams can meet agreed-upon RPOs and RTOs.

 • Act when necessary — If production data is lost, stolen, or corrupted, and therefore unavailable, initially attempt to recover it from onsite backup.
 If that copy is not accessible or is unusable, try the other onsite backup copy (which is stored on a different media or device).
-If that is also missing or damaged, recover data from the off-site or air gapped location.
+If that is also missing or damaged, recover data from the off-site or air-gapped location.

-• Repeat as often as necessary — Once teams have recovered and restored data, begin the 3-2-1 backup process over again, constantly improving it for efficiency and effectiveness.
+• Repeat as often as necessary — Once teams have recovered and restored data, begin the 3-2-1 backup process again, constantly improving it for efficiency and effectiveness.

 How has the 3-2-1 backup approach evolved?

 Cybercrime hasn’t stood still over the decades that the 3-2-1 data backup rule has been in use.
 As technologies and processes have evolved, so have cybercriminals’ tactics and ways to prevent data from being lost, stolen, or corrupted.
 Because of this, the 3-2-1 backup rule has evolved into several different flavors that businesses can choose from to bolster their DR and data protection strategies.
-Cloud in particular has influenced this evolution.
+Cloud, in particular, has influenced this evolution.

 The 3-2-1-1-0 approach